 - Bundle identifier A long that is a Framework assigned unique identifier for the full lifetime of a bundle, even if it is updated or the Framework is restarted.
 Its purpose is to distinguish bundles in a Framework.
 Bundle identifiers are assigned in ascending order to bundles when they are installed.
-The method getBundleld() returns a bundle's identifier. - Bundle location A name assigned by the management agent (Operator) to a bundle during the installation.
+The method getBundleId() returns a bundle's identifier. - Bundle location A name assigned by the management agent (Operator) to a bundle during the installation.
 This string is normally interpreted as a URL to the JAR file but this is not mandatory.
 Within a particular Framework, a location must be unique.
 A location string uniquely identifies a bundle and must not change when a bundle is updated.
-The getLocation() method retrieves the location of a bundle. - Bundle Symbolic Name and Bundle Version- A name and version assigned by the developer.
+The getLocation() method retrieves the location of a bundle. - Bundle Symbolic Name and Bundle Version-A name and version assigned by the developer.
 The combination of Bundle Version and Bundle Symbolic Name is a globally unique identifier for a bundle.
 The getSymbolicName() method returns the assigned bundle name.
-The Bundle get-Version() method returns the version.
-Though the pair is unique, it is possible to install the same bundle multiple times if the org.osgi.framework.bsnversion framework launching property is set to multiple.
+The Bundle getVersion() method returns the version.
+Though the pair is unique, it is possible to install the same bundle multiple times if the org.osgi.framework.bsnversion framework launching property is set to managed or multiple, see also Bundle Collision Hook on page 347.